DILG checks Cebu City's road-clearing accomplishments - Northbound Philippines News Online

 Labella, who accompanied Densing during the inspection, said he is grateful for the DILG undersecretary’s objective appraisal or evaluation of his performance.

 “What’s important now is to see to it that we can sustain this.
 We can continue to have the streets cleared of obstructions and, of course, I also trust our Cebuano people that this is for the good of everybody,” the mayor said.
-Luel Galarpe/PNA- northboundasia.com
+Luel Galarpe September/PNA- northboundasia.com